SamMusch/Minneapolis-Crime/README.md

 * 4. Flyer_Team 15_Predicting Crime in Minneapolis.pdf - Takeaway hand-out distributed at the booth on final presentation day
 * 5. Marketing Poster.pdf - Marketing poster setup at 3 spots as standalone advertising terminals.
 The content was created based on learnings from Lee Thomas's session on 'Elevator Pitches'
 * 5. Trends Final Presentation_Use Cases for booth.pptx - These use cases and insights were showcased on a pull-out display board, to demonstrate the real-life application of the analysis and solution.
 This includes visualizations made in both Tableau as well as Amazon Quicksight

+Sample of some images created by Sara and Saad: https://imgur.com/a/laJm0tK